 Wider We – a sense of belonging in a wider circle.
 From family to town to nation to the global family and all living beings in nature — and an eagerness to assume shared responsibility for the whole.

 The Learning Circles (the Study Circles) was a social innovation and made a huge positive change in the Nordic Countries since the early nineteenth century.
 In 1894, the first Swedish study association was founded and started what has been called ”Sweden’s first study circle” in 1902.
 Ever since the first circle, study circles have been a meeting place for increasing knowledge and involvement.
 Inspired by these excellent results, and the urgent need for capacity buildings in the times we are facing now.
-How can we together develop our next global social mutation possible for survival?
+How can we together develop our next global social mutation possible for survival, post COP26?